codicoop/boilerplate_wagtail/README.md

 > source code in another language is something that gets in the way of the .po
 > files management.

-1. Firstly edit `WAGTAIL_CONTENT_LANGUAGES` in settings to specify the vailable languages.
+1. Firstly edit `WAGTAIL_CONTENT_LANGUAGES` in settings to specify the available languages.
 2. Access `Settings -> Locales` in the admin panel and add the locales that you want.
 Usually you'll want to enable de tree synchronization.
 3. If you are using the tree synchronization, all the existing page are now duplicated in the added locale.
-Select one of them and click on the Translate button to enagle the synchronized translation for this page, which will only ask you for the new strings.
+Select one of them and click on the Translate button to enable the synchronized translation for this page, which will only ask you for the new strings.
 New pages will also be created for all other languages.
 4. If you want a different structure (i.e., the translated page will have different blocks), stop the synchronized translation for this page.